 FOOD 2030 conference: Green and Resilient Food Systems

-The FOOD 2030 conference on Green & Resilient Food Systems will take place in Brussels!
+The FOOD 2030 conference on Green & Resilient Food Systems took place in Brussels!

-This event focuses on transitioning towards sustainable, resilient and inclusive food systems for the benefit of the environment and economy.
+This event focused on transitioning towards sustainable, resilient and inclusive food systems for the benefit of the environment and economy.

 Symposium at the FENS conference - Programme on the nutritional benefits of fermented plant-based foods